 Karate as taught by The Japan Karate Association consists of three core elements: kihon, kata and kumite.
 A typical lesson will incorporate one or all of these, along with other exercises designed to improve technique and increase overall fitness.

 Karate is performed barefoot.
 Please visit the bathroom before the lesson is due to start and remove all jewellery.
 You should also ensure your fingernails and toenails are clipped short, and long hair tied back.

 At the start of class

 Classes start promptly.
 The instructor will call for everybody to line up.
-At Shiranamikai, we line up in one row, facing the instructor, at the designated front of the dojo, senior grades to the front or one side, with beginners towards the back or other side, generally closest to the entrance.
+At Shiranamikai, we line up facing the instructor, at the designated front of the dojo, senior grades to the front or one side, with beginners towards the back or other side, generally closest to the entrance.
 The most senior grade present will call out the following:

 Seiza!
 Kneel down